Town of Cary

 Overview: The Campbell Road Waterline connection project will construct a new waterline connection between Campbell Road and SW Cary Parkway.
 The water line connection will improve water quality as well as the resiliency of the water distribution system.

-Schedule Update, fall 2025: The design of the waterline connection is complete and easement acquisition has begun.
+Schedule Update, winter 2026: The design of the waterline connection is complete and easement acquisition is underway.

 Contact: